Jason Kenney missing in action as Alberta's COVID cases soar

 David Climenhaga, author of the Alberta Diary blog, is a journalist, author, journalism teacher, poet and trade union communicator who has worked in senior writing and editing positions at The Globe and Mail and the Calgary Herald.

-Photo: Alberta Newsroom/Flickr
+Image: Alberta Newsroom/Flickr

 Thank you for reading this story…